GEOS-DEV/GEOS/src/coreComponents/common/docs/caliper.rst

 We refer the reader to the full Caliper tutorial `Caliper <https://github.com/LLNL/Caliper>`_ , for further details.

-Post running application, the output will be of the following form (where time is given in miliseconds).
+Post running application, the output will be of the following form (where time is given in microseconds).

 .. code-block:: sh